ayucd/why-would-you-do-that/README.md

 # Model Abstract

 Rational decision-making in a multi-agent environment where kin-based altruism does not exist is governed by inferences drawn from the game theory, the social theory as well as conflict theories.
 Thus, we can say that if we understand these theories and strategies well, the decisions made by the agents can be predicted.
 Through this project, we are trying to understand the various rational decisions that can be made by an agent in a multi-agent environment by playing with the various modelling parameters.
 To do this, we set up an environment on Python with multiple agents suspended within it.
-We have completed this project in two parts, keeping the same environment but changing the decision-making parameters, and each part provides us with thoughtful observations.
+We have completed this project in two parts (Part A and Part B) , keeping the same environment but changing the decision-making parameters, and each part provides us with thoughtful observations.

+# The Environment

+We have an environment where multiple agents of various sizes are suspended within.
+One iteration in our simulation refers to a single pair of day-time followed by night-time.
+The survival of these agents depends upon the food that they can get every day, while evolution is a secondary priority- they can only reproduce if they have a sufficient amount of food, and even this happens based on a fixed probability.

+During the day-time, an agent’s task is to collect as much food as it could.
+At night, the agents with excess food can choose (depending on their sharing strategy) to share their food with the needy, food-less agents.
+Only the agents with the larger quantity of food are given the ability to reproduce.
+If the needy food-less agents are unable to get food even at night, they die.
+It should be noted that the agents can only ask for food from other agents when they have no food for themselves.